samhohcm/RobotArm-Motors-Worksheet/index.md

 ## The Servomotor
 <br>

 The servomotor you have with you is a very common hobby servomotor, sometimes shortened to 'servo'.
-It has a permanent magnet and an electromagnet inside, and a gearbox.
+It has a permanent magnet and an electromagnet inside arranged like the animation we looked at before, and a gearbox.
 The gearbox helps to increase the torque (the turning force) of the motor, while slowing down its speed.
 It also has a sensor that can measure its rotation!

-Being able to measure how much it has rotated helps it to decide how much to continue moving, which is nice because it means you don't have to add extra things to control the motor and make it go to the position you want, which is useful for robotic applications.
+Being able to measure how much it has rotated helps it to decide how much to continue moving, which is nice because it means you don't have to add extra things to control the motor and make it go to the position you want.
+This can be useful for robotic applications.
 It is also very light and compact.

 Take it out of the bag and let's have a look at the motor.
 <br>